 If you make the decision to stop drinking daily and heavily, you will likely experience withdrawal symptoms.
-The time it takes to detox depends on a few factors, including how much you drink, how long you’ve been drinking, and whether you’ve gone through detox before.
+The time it takes to detox depends on a few factors, including how much you drink, how long you’ve been drinking, and whether you’ve experienced alcohol withdrawal before.

-Most people stop having detox symptoms four to five days after their last drink.
+Most people stop having withdrawal symptoms four to five days after their last drink.

 Read on to learn more about what time frame to expect when detoxing from alcohol.